-Growing up in a culture with strong work ethics and values, Michael never doubts the importance of work and occupation.
-Having practiced as an occupational therapist in the field of Mental Health Rehabilitation for over 25 years, he developed a passion for enabling people with mental health needs.
-Michael strongly believes in the importance of preparing the younger generation to become outstanding therapists; he started investing his time and energy in educating future occupational therapists almost 20 years ago.
-In 2006, he started his position as the Curriculum Coordinator for the Master of Occupational Therapy Program at UBC.
-His main responsibiliy is to support many students to maximize their learning experience so that they evolve into competent entry-level therapists.
+Growing up in a culture with strong work ethics and values, Michael never doubts the values of occupation and work.
+Having practiced as an occupational therapist in the field of Mental Health Rehabilitation for over 35 years, he developed a passion for enabling people with psychosocial needs to participate in the occupations of their choice.
+In recent years, he has been an ambassador bringing psychosocial rehabilitation and recovery to countries where such concepts are not fully embraced.
+In 2015, he was awarded with the Ambassador Award from the Psychosocial Rehabilitation Canada in recognition of his outstanding work in advancing psychosocial rehabilitation.
+Strongly believing in the importance of preparing the younger generation to become outstanding therapists, Michael started investing his time and energy in educating future occupational therapists almost 20 years ago.
+Enabling his students to fully participate in the occupation of learning is his greatest joys.

 Registrant, College of Occupational Therapists in British Columbia

 Member, Board of Directors, Psychosocial Rehabilitation British Columbia

 Member, US Psychiatric Rehabilitation Association

 Easterbrook, A., Bulk, L., Ghanouni, P., Lee, M., Opini, B., Roberts, E., . . .
 Jarus, T. (2015).
 The legitimization process of students with disabilities in health and human service educational programs in Canada.
 Disability & Society, 30, 1505-1520. doi:

 Thomas, T., Bossers, A., Lee, M. & Lysaght, R. (2016).
 Occupational Therapy Education Research: Results of a National Survey.
 The American Journal of Occupational Therapy, 70, 1-9. doi: